 Hands up who likes fried chicken fritters?
 So that’s everyone in the audience.
 Peruvian food fans might wonder how this chicharrón de pollo recipe ended up on Eat Peru.
 It’s not exactly a traditional dish, right?
 But it’s super popular all over the country.
 And with some limes, spicy Peruvian sauces, and a bottle of Cusqueña or Pilsen Callao beer, you can transport yourself to the bustling streets of Lima, Cusco, or Arequipa.

 This dish is also popular in other Latin American countries such as Puerto Rico, Cuba.
 The word chicharrón means different things depending on the meat used and the country (everywhere from The United States to The Philippines has its own version).
 The most common animal meat is pork and the Andean version uses pork rinds.
 Pork belly is perfect in the sandwich version.
+The fish fritter version is equally delicious and definitely worth a try.

 Rotisserie and fried chicken is very popular in Peru.
 Street food vendors sell fried and roast chicken on corners all over towns around the country.
 Chicharronerias do a roaring trade at lunchtime in particular.
 It’s just a fantastic finger food that literally everyone craves.